lbourda/firefox-tabgroups/README.md

 Building
 --------

-Assuming you have Node.js v5 installed on your machine, building this project is rather easy.
+Assuming you have Node.js installed on your machine, building this project is rather easy.

 1. Install the dependencies: `npm install`.
-2. Run `./node_modules/.bin/jake build` to build all source files into the `dist/` directory or run `./node_modules/.bin/jake run` to build the add-on and start a Firefox instance for testing.
+2. Run `npm run build-nowatch` to build all source files into the `extension/dist` directory.

-`jake run` uses `jpm` and you can pass additional parameters to it by setting an environment variable, for example: `JPM_PARAMS="-b nightly" jake run`
+Alternatively you can run `npm run build` to start a continous build process to transpile the code into something that can run in Firefox.
+This creates a WebExtension in the `extension` subdirectory.
+Any time you edit a file, it will be rebuilt automatically.

+In another shell window, run the extension in Firefox using a wrapper around web-ext: `npm start`.
+Any time you edit a file, [web-ext][web-ext] will reload the extension.

 Contributing
 ------------

 Feel free to [fix some open issues][issues] and submit a pull request.
 Please make sure to file the pull request against the `develop` branch, which should be the default.
-Please make sure your code passes the coding styleguides by running `jake lint` before submitting the PR.

-If you want to help translating this add-on, feel free to alter or add new files in `src/locale`.
-The extensions name and descriptions have to be changed in `src/install.rdf`.
+If you want to help translating this add-on, feel free to alter or add new files in `extension/_locales`.

 License
 -------